latoulicious/SIPP/README.md

 * Submit a pull request: Fork the repository, make your changes, and submit a pull request for review.
 Be sure to follow any established coding standards and conventions.

-For more detailed guidelines on our contribution process, please refer to our CONTRIBUTING.md file [link to the CONTRIBUTING.md in your project directory].
+For more detailed guidelines on our contribution process, please refer to our [CONTRIBUTING.md](https://github.com/latoulicious/SIPP/blob/server/CONTRIBUTING.md).

 ## License